dennisjxu/amc/sources/amc/README.md

-download all quetions and answers to local and save into a json file "amc_8_problems_with_answers_1999_2024.json" getAllAmc8.py
+# Download all quetions and answers to local and save into a json file "amc_8_problems_with_answers_1999_2024.json"
+getAllAmc8.py

-to generate quetions/answers for given year python genyearlyquestions.py
+# To generate quetions/answers for given year
+python genyearlyquestions.py

-to genearte all questions/answers in single file python saveall.py
+# To genearte all questions/answers in single file
+python saveall.py

-to generate a random test. modify the to and from year in the script python createRandomTest.py
+# To generate a random test. modify the to and from year in the script
+python createRandomTest.py
+powershell (1..25) | %{python .\createRandomTest.py;Start-Sleep -Seconds 1}

-to generate the interested tests (wrong ones) python createselectedones.py
+# To generate the interested tests (wronged ones)
+python createselectedones.py